 History Notes

-The invention of Brunost Cheese is attributed to an Anne Haav, who worked for a creamy in the Gudbrands valley in Norway.
-In the summer of 1863, she did an experiment of adding cream to whey before bringing the whey to a boil.
-She ended up with a brown cheese and, so the story goes, the idea caught on.
-Later, others got the idea of doing the same thing with goat’s milk (goats being easier to rear in mountainous Norway.)
-In 1933, reputedly, at the age of 87, she received a medal from the King of Norway (who in 1933 who have been Haakon VII, a Danish prince) for her invention.
+Brunost cheese was traditionally made by boiling whey on its own.
+A woman named Anne Hov worked for a creamy in the Gudbrands valley in Norway.
+In the summer of 1863, she did an experiment of adding cream to whey before bringing the whey to a boil to create a fattier, more cheese-like product.
+Her improvement to the cheese caught on.
+Later, she tried the same thing with goat’s milk (goats being easier to rear in mountainous Norway.)
+In 1933, reputedly, at the age of 87, she received a medal (the “Kongens fortjenstmedalje”) from the King of Norway (who in 1933 who have been Haakon VII, a Danish prince) for her invention.
 If she were 87 in 1933, that would make her 17 when she came up with the idea in 1863.

 Language Notes